-We can address this drawback by defining an absolute semantic dependency as one that is present relative to any valid loose C++ implementation, past, present, or future, real or imagined.
-Of course this notion has its own problems, including that it is extremely nonconstructive and impossible to apply in practice.
+Some readers may object that our approach does not include any rigorous definition of semantic dependency itself.
+One could address this drawback by turning our DP thesis around and using it instead as a definition of semantic dependency.
+In other words, a syntactic dependency could be considered to be semantic if it is preserved by any valid loose C++ implementation, past, present, or future, real or imagined.
+Of course this notion has its own problems, including that it is extremely nonconstructive and impossible to apply in practice, see for example Section 7.4.
 However it may be the best we can do with our current understanding of computing systems.